 “In addition to providing financial security, employment can contribute significantly to the physical and mental well-being of people with MS, providing a source of support and social interaction, and a sense of identity and purpose.”

-Actually, most people with MS experience their first symptoms between the ages of 20 and 40 years.
+Actually, most people with MS experience their first symptoms between the ages of

 While it can appear at any age, developing MS after the age of 50 is considered relatively rare.